-- The fair value of fixed interest securities is based on the maturity profile and price/yield. - The fair value of forward foreign exchange contracts is determined using forward exchange rates at the balance sheet date, with the resulting value discounted back to present value. - Other techniques, such as discounted cash flow analysis, are used to determine fair value for the remaining financial instruments.
+- The fair value of fixed interest securities is based on the maturity profile and price/yield. - discounted back to present value - Other techniques, such as discounted cash flow analysis, are used to determine fair value for the remaining financial instruments.